-A step chart is used to show data which changes at specific points, then remains consistent until the next change occurs.
-Interest rates set by central banks across the world follow this system.
-Some dudes in suits meet together on a particular day and decide the rate should change.
-That change happens instantly and remains in place until those same dudes (probably in the same suits) decide to change it again.
+Interest rates set by central banks across the world follow a similar system.
+Some important people in suits meet together on a particular day and decide the interest rate.
+That change happens and remains in place until those same people (probably in the same suits) decide to change the rate again.
 A standard line chart is not suitable for this, but a step chart is a perfect option.

-The data below shows the Bank of England interest base rates as set for the past ten years.
-Using a line chart will distort the values as shown below.
-Between any two points the line gradually increases or decreases.
-Pick any date between the points and the value displayed on the chart will be incorrect.
+The data below shows the Bank of England interest base rates set for the past ten years.
+Using a line chart distorts the values as shown below.
+Between any two points, the line gradually increases or decreases, so they are all incorrect.

-Whilst a step chart is not a default chart type it is easy enough to create.
+While a step chart is not a default chart type, it is easy to create.
+So, let’s learn how to create a step chart in Excel.

 Data concepts

 The source data has only one data point at each date.
-But, we should think of a step chart as a line chart with two data points, both happening at the same time.
-The first data point at each step is the value before the change; the second data point is the value after the change.
+But we should think of a step chart as a line chart with two data points, both happening at the same time.
+At each step, the first data point is the value before the change; the second data point is the value after the change.

 But don’t start moving your data around quite yet.
-Excel will sort the data automatically, so it does not need to be presented in the exact order.
+As data in Column A is a date field, Excel will sort this automatically.
+The dates do not need to be presented in the exact order.
 Of the two data points happening at each step, provided the first data point (the value before the change) occurs in the data set before the second data point (the value after the change) the chart will display correctly.

-With this concept in mind, there are two ways to create a step chart (1) change the data to match the chart (2) use a non-contiguous data range in the chart source.
+With this concept in mind, there are two options to create a step chart in Excel:

 - Change the data to match the chart